sismo-core/sismo-docs/tutorials/sismo-connect/request-data-privately-with-sismo-connect.md

 That's it!
 Your frontend will be located in `src/pages/index.tsx`, and your backend will be located in `src/pages/api`.

-You can find the complete Next.js boilerplate repository setup with sismoConnect [here](https://github.com/sismo-core/sismo-connect-boilerplate).
+You can find the complete Next.js boilerplate repository setup with Sismo Connect [here](https://github.com/sismo-core/sismo-connect-boilerplate).

-### Register your sismoConnect App in the Factory
+### Register your Sismo Connect App in the Factory

-Before you begin integrating [**sismoConnect**](../../readme/sismo-connect.md), you must create first a sismoConnect app in the [**Sismo Factory**](https://factory.sismo.io/apps-explorer).
-This step is mandatory to obtain an application Id (`appId`), which is required during the sismoConnect development process.
+Before you begin integrating [**Sismo Connect**](../../readme/sismo-connect.md), you must create first a Sismo Connect app in the [**Sismo Factory**](https://factory.sismo.io/apps-explorer).
+This step is mandatory to obtain an application Id (`appId`), which is required during the Sismo Connect development process.

 <details>

-<summary>Why is an <code>appId</code> mandatory for sismoConnect?</summary>
+<summary>Why is an <code>appId</code> mandatory for Sismo Connect?</summary>

 The `appId` will be used to compute an AnonUserID, which is the the unique identifier for a user on your app.
 The AnonUserID is simply the hash of a user's Vault secret and the appId.